macintushar/MusiCLI/README.md

 ## Changing the Music Folder Path

-To change the music folder path, simply edit the `config.txt` file in the project directory and replace the existing path with the new one.
-The next time you run MusiCLI, it will use the updated path.
+To change the music folder path, simply edit the `musicli-config.txt` file in the project directory and replace the existing path with the new one.
+The next time you run MusiCLI, use option 4 in the app to `Reload the Cache` to use the updated files.

 ## Folder Structure